etwk/blog/content/lists/books.md

 - [ ] Outsider in the White House (Bernie Sanders) #memoir #people #must
 - [ ] The Power of the Powerless #must #bumingbai #history
 - [ ] The Insiders’ Game: How Elites Make War and Peace #academy
+- [ ] The Architecture of Modern Empire: Conversations with David Barsamian

 ## Psychology
 - [ ] Mirror Thinking: How Role Models Make Us Human